Methodology

 How we calculate your verdict

-When you submit your bill, we compare your monthly price against a database of internet plans.
+When you submit your bill, we compare your monthly price against a database of verified internet plans at the same speed tier.
 Here's what happens:

 Confidence and limitations